xsefdsffdd/EMR-GCN/README.md

 Run python train.py

-Because we did not publish the dataset this time, the preprocessing modules was not published.
-However, users could directly test by replacing the EMR document based on our pre-trained model.
+The dataset used in paper is not public, so that the preprocessing modules are not released.
+However, you can directly test the diagnostic result by replacing the EMR documents based on our pre-trained model.